emdete/epistula/README.md

 The browser has a simple set of keys to be controlled.
 The UI has three areas: The query input on top, the resulting list of threads on the left, the list of mails in the selected thread on the right.
 Keyboard input is routed to each of the areas like

-- Query edit
+- Query edit:
  - All normal characters
  - Left, right, home and end
  - Tab resets the query
  - Enter execute query
-- Thread list
+- Thread list:
  - Up and down (next previous thread)
  - Control up and down (page up/down)
  - Control A Archive, untag inbox
  - Control S Tag as spam
-- List of mails in the thread
+- List of mails in the thread:
  - Page-up and page-down (page through the displayed mails)
  - Control page-up and page-down (next, previous part in the selected mail)
  - Control J and K (next, previous mail in the thread)